 Climate change may be the biggest environmental challenge we face.
 It will affect ecosystems, the economy, and our way of life.
-Tangata whenua are already noticing the subtle changes in seasonal rainfall, species migrations and bloom times: they will feel the impacts of climate change deeply because of their enduring connection to land and water.
+Tangata whenua and other community members are already noticing the subtle changes in seasonal rainfall, species migrations and bloom times: they will feel the impacts of climate change deeply because of their enduring connection to land and water.